yqrashawn/conflux-portal-docs/docs/en/portal/Best_Practices.md

 ### Additional Info
-You can also use the [signature registry](https://rinkeby.etherscan.io/address/0x0c0831fb1ec7442485fb41a033ba188389a990b4) deployed on rinkeby but should note that **Conflux Portal reads from the mainnet eth-method-registry endpoint, regardless of user's network**
+You can also use the [signature registry](https://rinkeby.etherscan.io/address/0x0c0831fb1ec7442485fb41a033ba188389a990b4) deployed on rinkeby but should note that **ConfluxPortal reads from the mainnet eth-method-registry endpoint, regardless of user's network**

 [eth-method-registry](https://github.com/danfinlay/eth-method-registry) is used
-to lookup methods in Conflux Portal.
+to lookup methods in ConfluxPortal.

 This [stack
 exchange](https://conflux.stackexchange.com/questions/59678/metamask-shows-unknown-function-when-calling-method-send-function)